Starmapo/FNF-PsychEngine-Extra/README.md

-# NOTE: THIS ENGINE IS STILL BEING WORKED ON!
-Report any bugs in the issues page!
+# NOTE: This engine is abandoned!
+If there are any bugs or glitches, they'll be left unfixed.
+I'm keeping it up for archival purposes and because some mods have used it.

 ![Psych Engine Extra](https://user-images.githubusercontent.com/85134252/153526241-9f265b56-ffd1-4452-bb61-c7500471a910.png)